Is Laser Tattoo Removal Effective?

 - These pigments are more challenging to treat because they have absorption spectra that fall outside or on the edge of the emission spectra available in the respective tattoo removal laser.

-- A brand of ink, InfinitInk, was developed to enable easier tattoo removal with a single laser treatment.
-The newer Q-switched lasers are said by the National Institutes of Health to result in scarring only rarely, however, and are usually used only after a topical anesthetic has been applied.
+- InfinitInk is a brand of ink enabling easier tattoo removal with a single laser treatment.
+The National Institutes of Health state that Q-switched lasers only result in scarring rarely, and are used after a topical anesthetic has been applied.
 Areas with thin skin will be more likely to scar than thicker-skinned areas.

-- There are several types of Q-switched lasers, and each is effective at removing a different range of the color spectrum.
-Lasers developed after 2006 provide multiple wavelengths and can successfully treat a much broader range of tattoo pigments than previous Q-switched
+- Q-switched lasers come in several types.
+Each is effective in removing a different range of the color spectrum.
+Lasers developed after 2006 provide multiple wavelengths and successfully treat a much broader range of tattoo pigments than previous Q-switched